hasechris/RPi.I2C.Net/README.md

 ### 2. Wrapper for C# Programs
 This is the more interesting part of this repo.
-This library, which is coded in Visual Studio 2013, is like a wrapper for the C functions in the Native I2C library, so you can use the c functions in C# projects. *YAAY*
+This library, which is coded in Visual Studio 2013, is like a wrapper for the C functions in the Native I2C library, so you can use the c functions in C# projects. *woohooooo*

 All parts are provided as sourcefiles, so you can use them in your next C# project.